awesomesocks123/awesomesocks123.github.io/_pages/about.md

   - projects
   - repositories
   - cv
-  - bookshelf
 ---

 ## About Me

 I'm Sopheak Chim, an aspiring engineer with a strong foundation in scripting, automation, and diagnostics.
 I recently graduated with a Bachelor of Science in Computer Science from California State University, Long Beach.
-My technical journey spans from hands-on automation at Silvus Technologies to developing full-stack applications using the MERN stack.
+My technical journey spans from hands-on automation at Silvus Technologies to developing full-stack applications.

 ## What I Do